Gree Electric

 GREE Electric Appliances Inc. of Zhuhai, branded as GREE, is a Chinese home appliances manufacturer headquartered in Zhuhai, Guangdong province.
-It is the world's largest residential air-conditioner manufacturer.
+It is the world's largest air-conditioner manufacturer.
 The company offers two types of air conditioners: household air conditioners and commercial air conditioners.
 The company also produces electric fans, water dispensers, heaters, rice cookers, air purifiers, water kettles, humidifiers and induction cookers, among other products.
 It distributes its products in China and abroad under the brand name GREE.
 The company has two joint-ventures with Daikin, Zhuhai GREE Daikin Device Co., Ltd., and Zhuhai GREE Daikin Precision Mold Co., Ltd.

 History

 GREE was established in Zhuhai, Guangdong, in 1989 under its former name of Zhuhai City Haili Cooling Engineering Company Limited (珠海市海利冷气工程股份有限公司).
 It was restructured and renamed GREE Electric Appliances Inc. of Zhuhai in 1994.
 The company started as a nameless factory with 200 employees and annual production of less than 20,000 units.

 It was listed on the Shenzhen Stock Exchange in 1996.
 The company grew 47% in 2008, despite the 2008 financial crisis, booking $23 billion in contract sales.
 The company is a multinational enterprise with 70,000 employees and annual production of 65.5 million units.
 In April 2011, GREE announced that first-quarter net income rose 47 percent from a year earlier to 934.7 million Yuan.